U.S. and Iran hold new talks as Trump raises pressure for nuclear deal

 Witkoff in Geneva on Thursday.Fabrice Coffrini / AFP via Getty Images

-Iran’s proposals have not been made public, but it has emphasized it expects the lifting of sanctions in return for possible concessions on its nuclear program.
+Iran’s proposals have not been made public, but it has emphasized that it expects the lifting of sanctions in return for possible concessions on its nuclear program.

 On the eve of the talks, the Trump administration imposed fresh sanctions over the country’s oil exports and ballistic missile production.